-1.6 What specific legal authorities, arrangements, and agreements defined the collection of information?
+1.5 What specific legal authorities, arrangements, and agreements defined the collection of information?

 List the full legal authority for operating the system, specifically the authority to collect the information listed in question 1.1.
-Provide the authorities in a manner understandable to any potential reader, i.e., do not simply provide a legal citation; use statute names or regulations in addition to citations.
+Provide the authorities in a manner understandable to any Version date: October 1, 2023 potential reader, i.e., do not simply provide a legal citation; use statute names or regulations in addition to citations.
 Legal authorities include Federal laws, regulations, statutes, and Executive Orders.
 This question is related to privacy control AP-1, Authority to Collect